LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week3/code-exercises/week03exercises/README.md

-// TODO: Semaphores inside the lock, only one lock in boundedbuffer
+// TODO: Semaphores inside the lock, only one lock in boundedbuffer.
+3.1.1 create a custom Semaphore lock
 # Solutions Exercise 3

 ## Exercise 3.1